 Killam Awards for Excellence in Mentoring

 The Killam Awards for Excellence in Mentoring recognize outstanding mentorship of numerous graduate students over many years.
-The awards will be adjudicated by a committee chaired by the Dean and Vice Provost of Graduate and Postdoctoral Studies.
+The awards will be adjudicated by a committee chaired by the Associate Dean, Funding, of the Faculty of Graduate and Postdoctoral Studies.
 The Killam General Endowment at the University of British Columbia (administered by the Office of the Provost and Vice-President Academic) provides the funds for the awards.

-Recent citations of Killam Awards for Excellence in Mentoring winners - see below under Further Information
+For recent citations of Killam Awards for Excellence in Mentoring winners, see the "Previous Award Winners" section below.

-All continuing academic staff members with a clinical, tenure or grant tenure appointment at the UBC Vancouver Campus are eligible to be nominated.
+All continuing academic staff members with a partner, clinical, tenure or grant tenure appointment at the UBC Vancouver Campus are eligible to be nominated.
 Nominees may be at any stage in their academic career, but one award will recognize faculty members in the mid-career category – that is, for those who have held university appointments for less than 12 years – and the other will recognize faculty members in the senior category – that is, for those with 12 or more years of university service.
 Years of university service will be counted as of the nomination deadline.
 Please subtract any leave time the nominee has taken - parental leave, sabbatical, etc.

 The awards recognize one senior and one mid-career faculty members’ outstanding ability to foster the intellectual, professional, and personal development of graduate students.
 The following attributes of an effective mentor will be considered by the committee in evaluating applicants:

 - Models excellence in scholarship, professional conduct, and integrity, instilling a desire in students to emulate these qualities